openlibraryenvironment/categorical-logger/README.md

 ## API

-The API is gratifyingly small: a single class with a constructor, three trivial setter methods and a `log` method.
+The API is gratifyingly small: a single class with a constructor, three trivial setter methods and two proper methods.

 ### Constructor